 The aim of this page is to provide a collection of useful information for incoming post-doctoral researchers at the Mathematical Institute.

-The ECR Committee keeps a Google Calendar to record events of interest to ECRs, located here.
+The Mathematical Institute's ECR Committee (see below) keeps a Google Calendar to record events of interest to Early Career Researchers in the department, located here.

 MPLS Postdoctoral Website